bamos/bamos.github.io/index.md

 title: Brandon Amos
 ---

+**I am looking for a machine learning research internship for sometime in 2017.**

-I am a second-year Computer Science Ph.D. student at Carnegie Mellon University.
+I am a third-year Computer Science Ph.D. student at Carnegie Mellon University.
 I work with [Zico Kolter](http://zicokolter.com) on machine learning and optimization and am supported by an NSF graduate research fellowship.
+My research interests include applying theory and statistics to empirical problems in machine learning and computer vision.

 {% include cv.md %}